Status: Open

 Eligibility for the DVCR Co-Funding Scheme is now contingent upon on-time submission of grant applications by your mandatory compliance and eligibility check.
 Many applications for external funding require cash and in-kind contributions from the host institution in order to be considered for funding.
 This funding includes project support funds, funding for research associates, scholarships, and major equipment and in most cases is processed via the DVCR Co-Funding scheme.
 View further information on deadlines, processes and FAQs

-• Strategic review (optional): 15 April 2024, select your date and time in the booking calendar.
+- Strategic review (optional): select your date and time 4 weeks prior to the grant deadline in the booking calendar.

-• Compliance and Eligibility check (mandatory): 29 April, select your date and time in the compliance and eligibility booking calendar.
-By the date and time you select you must also have a penultimate draft of your application in Sapphire and DVCR Co-Funding requests must be submitted via Pure.
+By the date and time you select you must also have a penultimate draft of your application in Sapphire and DVCR Co-Funding requests must be submitted via Pure. - Applicant submits final application in Sapphire: As per the Grant guidelines

 Notification Of Intent (NOI)